-Dating back to the fourth century, the study of the bible and religious beliefs have always been an important part of a Christian education.
+Dating back to the fourth century, the study of the bible and religious beliefs have always been an important part of Christian education.
 Even in modern times, the establishment of prestigious Christian schools such as Yale, William and Mary, and Princeton set the standard in early American education.
-Though many of these traditional colleges have long since moved away from their Christian roots, Bible schools and other universities dedicated to a Christian education are as prominent as ever in the 21st century.
+Though many of these traditional colleges have long since moved away from their Christian roots, Bible schools and other universities dedicated to Christian education are as prominent as ever in the 21st century.

 Today, there are over 1000 such schools in North America.
 With so many options, it’s important that you make a decision based on your interests.
 For those wanting to study the Bible as their primary focus, we’ve compiled a list of some of the best Bible schools out there.

 Situated in the heart of the west coast, Biola is often recognized as the standard of excellence in Christian academia in the western United States.
 Though the university boasts high rankings across the board, they are best known for their Apologetics training and Bible study programs.
 Two specific areas that they are well known for regarding biblical integration are the science and business fields.
 Their apologetics department offers the MA in Science and Religion and Biola’s School of Science, Technology and Health offers state of the art science training with deep biblical integration.
 Biola’s Crowell School of Business is committed to redemptive entrepreneurship—using the economic engines of businesses for the glory of God—and also provides Biblically centered training in business acumen.